L5Modular/L5Modular/README.md

 #### Disable modules
 In case you want to disable one ore more modules, you can add a `modules.php` into your projects `app/config` folder.
-This file should return an array with the module names that should be loaded.
+This file should return an array with the module names that should be **loaded**.
 F.a:
 ```
 return [
-    'disable' => array(
+    'enable' => array(
         "customer",
         "contract",
         "reporting",